vanus-labs/docs/tutorials/http/README.md

 1. Login Grafana console

-2. In the left bar select Alerting > Contact points，then click【New Contact points】
+2. In the left menu select Alerting > Contact points， then click【New Contact points】

-3. In Contact points tab，fill the following parameters:
+3. In Contact points tab， fill the following parameters:

    - Name：give it a name
    - Contact point type：select【Webhook】